 - If there’s one launch you won’t want to miss, it’s this one

-4. There’s always a backup, giving you extra peace of mind
+4. There’s always a backup, giving you extra peace of mind.

 Had delivery failures in the past?
 You don’t need to worry about that with MMS.
 Even those few customers whose devices cannot accept an MMS message will still receive an ‘SMS fall-back message’, so your message will always get through.

 Ready to get started?
-Here’s how to send MMS
+Here’s how to send MMS.

-If you’re an existing MessageMedia customer, to get started with MMS you’ll just need to get in touch with our team.
+If you’re an existing Sinch MessageMedia customer, to get started with MMS you’ll just need to get in touch with our team.
 We can easily add the feature to your account so you can start sending multimedia content in your messages right away.

-Then, it’s simply a matter of choosing the ‘Picture message (MMS)’ option in the portal and uploading your JPEG, PNG, or GIF.
+Then, it’s simply a matter of choosing the ‘Picture message (MMS)’ option in the portal and uploading your JPEG, PNG or GIF.
 It’s business as usual for the rest of the message content.

-If you’re planning on going global, note that MessageMedia doesn’t deliver MMS to UK or New Zealand residents – but you can still send MMS to international destinations such as the USA or Australia.
+If you’re planning on going global, just note that Sinch MessageMedia doesn’t deliver MMS to UK or New Zealand residents – but you can still send MMS to international destinations such as the USA or Australia.